 New works for the collections

-Kiasma often buys work from its own exhibitions, and this spring was no exception.
-From the Demonstrating Minds exhibition, which showcased dissent in contemporary art (9 October 2015 – 20 March 2016), the museum bought a wooden sculpture by Kader Attia, which examines repair as a means for addressing trauma, and nine posters by the Suohpanterror group of activists (2015).
+Kiasma often buys work from its own exhibitions, and many new acquisitions were made from last year’s shows.
+From the Demonstrating Minds exhibition, which showcased dissent in contemporary art (9 October 2015 – 20 March 2016), the museum bought a wooden sculpture by Kader Attia, which examines repair as a means of addressing trauma, and nine posters by the Suohpanterror group of activists.

 From the show by Choi Jeong Hwa (22 April – 18 September 2016), the museum purchased a piece named Happy Happy (2015).
 Linked to the ubiquitous commodity of plastic and to community, the work was a collaborative effort between the artist, school students from the greater Helsinki area and Friends of Kiasma.
 Another acquisition was the multimedia work Conversation in Pieces (2016) by Jani Ruscica, which was on show in the Kontti space at Kiasma (4 March – 4 September 2016).